 ➤ Press Enter and you’ll get the sales value of notebooks on 1-Sep-2021.

-➤ Now use Fill Handle to fill down the rest of the cells in Column D.
+➤ Use Fill Handle to fill down the rest of the cells in Column D.

-Alternative (VLOOKUP) to the Use of INDEX MATCH Functions across Multiple Sheets
+Method 2 – Use (VLOOKUP) Instead of the INDEX MATCH Functions across Multiple Sheets

 There is a suitable alternative to the INDEX and MATCH functions and that is the VLOOKUP function.
 The VLOOKUP function looks for a value in the leftmost column of a table and then returns a value in the same row from a specified column.